lgsandbox/nextjs_md_blog_onfleek/README.md

 npm install && npm run dev - and then start styling.

-When you're ready change the origin to your own repo, slap down all your git commands and do what must be done to get it to your GitHub.
+When you're ready change the origin to your own repo, slap down all your git commands and do what must be done to "git" it to your GitHub.
+Yes I make funny, very good.

 When you're ready point https://fleek.co/ to your repo get back to your regularly scheduled JAM stack workflow, now on IPFS.
 Thanks Fleek!